 NHS funding is allocated between areas based on GP registered populations, rather than the ONS population estimates we use to form our main per capita funding estimates.
 If we instead estimate per capita NHS funding using GP registered populations rescaled to match our ONS-based total population, gaps between shares of funding and need narrow considerably, and range between -5% and +11%, compared to -9% to 19% in our main estimates.
 The number of areas receiving funding within 5% of their share of needs increases from 103 to 139 out of 150.
 This narrowing of gaps is shown in Figure 3.10, and in Figure B.6.
-This suggests much of the apparent 'misallocation' of NHS funding relative to needs can be explained by the use of population estimates to allocate funding which differ substantially from official population estimates.
-Biases in GP registered populations are particularly important for areas in London, which receive 3% more funding than their share of needs on average using this alternative measure of funding, compared to 11% in our main estimates.
+This suggests much of the apparent 'misallocation' of NHS funding which differ substantially from official population estimates to allocate funding which differ substantially from official population, which receive 3% more funding than their share of needs on average using this alternative measure of funding, compared to 11% in our main estimates.